EndPointCorp/end-point-blog/2013/07/17/speedier-column-additions-in-postgresql.html.md

 ALTER TABLE transactions ADD COLUMN email_sent BOOLEAN DEFAULT FALSE;
 ```

-You really do want new rows to start out with the column "false" (if no value is supplied when the row is created).
-However, you also want all *existing* rows to be "true", so innocently:
+You really do want new rows to start out with the column “false” (if no value is supplied when the row is created).
+However, you also want all *existing* rows to be “true”, so innocently:

 ```sql
 UPDATE transactions SET email_sent = TRUE;
 ```

-This is a great time for a coffee break, or a trip to the post office, or maybe (if you're a telecommuter like me), a stroll out to weed the garden.
-Unfortunately for all those side activities, you really didn't have to take the long way.
+This is a great time for a coffee break, or a trip to the post office, or maybe (if you’re a telecommuter like me), a stroll out to weed the garden.
+Unfortunately for all those side activities, you really didn’t have to take the long way.

 ```sql
 BEGIN;